News

 (Q) In conclusion, if they don’t pay, what will happen?

 Through the intervention which is approved by the Comptroller General of Customs Bashir Adewale Adeniyi through the Deputy Comptroller General Tariff &Trade , they were able to approve and we shut down about three terminals.
-One office, two bonded terminals the simple reason is, we will be writing a letter to them to make payment on all these recoveries and they are not coming forward for them.
+One office, two bonded terminals and the simple reason is, we will be writing a letter to them to make payment on all these recoveries and they are not coming forward for them.
 But due to their intervention, we were able to shut down those bonded terminals and the companies are responding now.

 Related Articles